ericcombiolab/LRTK/README.md

 conda install -c bioconda hapcut2 conda install -c bioconda samtools
 ```
-Some optional tools, such as LinkedSV, Valor and SpecHap, need to be installed from source codes and added into the PATH environment variable.
+Furthermore, LinkedSV (Fang et al., 2019), SpecHap (Yu et al., 2021) and VALOR2 (Karaoǧlanoǧlu et al., 2020) needed to be installed by the users because they are not supported by conda.

 ## example data in Zenodo
-Please download the default database from Zenodo (https://zenodo.org/record/6792169).
+The default database can be downloaded from Zenodo (https://zenodo.org/record/6792169).
 The database directory should be organized as:
 ```
 database